 Shows the min, max and mean statistics below the table.

-Pan (move) tool to be used inside the graph.
+Pan (move) tool for positioning the graph.

 Switches the mouse wheel to be used for zooming in the graph.